Godwin likes former catcher as pitching coach

 East Carolina women’s tennis coach Kirstin Burgess added Sara Komer as assistant coach and signed six players in preparation for the team’s return to competition in the fall.
 ECU also announced Alisa Diercksen, who is one of five players in Pirate history to be nationally ranked by the Intercollegiate Tennis Association, will return for a fourth ECU season as a graduate student.

 Avery Hilbig is an SMU transfer.
-The other five signees are international natives -- Martina Muzzolon (Padua, Italy), Ines Bachir (Casablanca, Morocco), Anne Lou Champion (Saint-Amand-Montrond, France), Danique Havermans (Zevenbergen, The Netherlands) and Alisha Hussain (Hvidovre, Denmark/Keiser University).
+The other five signees are international prospects — Martina Muzzolon (Padua, Italy), Ines Bachir (Casablanca, Morocco), Anne Lou Champion (Saint-Amand-Montrond, France), Danique Havermans (Zevenbergen, The Netherlands) and Alisha Hussain (Hvidovre, Denmark/Keiser University).

 Hamilton adds Holland